mjhench/galactic-collision-modelling/README.md

 Note: I received permission from the course professor and my group members to post this code.

-Credit to [@ssimonai](https://github.com/ssimonai) for the leapfrog integration code.
+Credit to [@ssimonai](https://github.com/ssimonai) for the leapfrog integration code and for helping debug the code.